 Best practices

-Best practices are policies or rules that provide guidelines for procedures and workflow.
-Best practices should incorporate any industry-wide standards or requirements, and may go beyond them.
-Best practices help maintain the integrity of a digital imaging workflow.
+Best practices are policies or rules that provide guidelines for procedures and workflow, and should incorporate (and may go beyond) any industry-side standards.
+You can use best practices to maintain the integrity of a digital imaging workflow.